masiucd/Christmas-Dev-App/README.md

 ## About <a name = "about"></a>

-Christmas calender for year 2020.
+Christmas dev app, application with different dev surprises.
-Every day is a special day and will have new suprise.
-Let's start the countdown to the wonderful days in the year.
+Every day is a special day and will have new surprise with a new dev blog post.
+Christmas dev quiz to fresh upp your programing basics skills, nd perhaps there will be more... ƛ💪🚀

 ## Tools <a name = "tools"></a>